LIVE

 💡 x = F / k

-Displacement is in the direction of applied force.
-Both extension and compression follow the same formula.
+Displacement is in the direction of the applied force.
+Both extension and compression use the same formula.

 N/m